AcademicLabs/al-api-docs/docs/index.md

 ---

 First step is getting your access token.
-To do that send an email to <a href="mailto:sales@academiclabs.co" target="_blank">sales@academiclabs.co</a>.
+To do that send an email to <a href="mailto:sales@academiclabs.com" target="_blank">sales@academiclabs.com</a>.
 We will contact you as soon as possible.

 !!! info
-    It is also strongly advised creating an account on <a href="app.academiclabs.co" target="_blank">app.academiclabs.co</a> before contacting us.
+    It is also strongly advised creating an account on <a href="app.academiclabs.com" target="_blank">app.academiclabs.com</a> before contacting us.

 ## API Key